alicebagoud/alicebagoud/README.md

 - 👋 Hi, I’m @alicebagoud
 - 👀 I’m interested in web developpment, crypto and others!
-- 🌱 I’m currently learning how to use react and make new projects
+- 🌱 I’m currently learning how to use vue.js and working on a design of a project
-- 💞️ I’m looking to collaborate on html, css and javascript
+- 💞️ I’m looking to collaborate on html, css(sass) and javascript and frameworks (vue.js, react)
 - 📫 How to reach me: alicebagoud96@gmail.com or on instagram as alicebagoud96 :)

 --> To see more of my work, click here: https://codepen.io/aliceb96